Skip to content

 Why doesn’t this madness of stealing from the future and damaging the environment stop?
 Because our money system is broken.
 Because our money system allows this to happen.

 The system was broken on the day it was created.
 The date was August 13, 1971.
-It was the day that money all around the world ceased to be tied to the present supply of gold.
+It was the day that money worldwide ceased to be tied to the present supply of gold.
 Instead, after that day, money could be conjured by bureaucrats and politicians and left as debts for people in the future to pay.

-The US president at the time was Richard Nixon who’s most famous quote is “I am not a crook!”
+The US president at the time was Richard Nixon, whose most famous quote is, “I am not a crook!”

-Here’s exhibit A: The Federal Deficit per year, also known as the amount stolen from the future per year in millions of dollars.
-(Source: https://fred.stlouisfed.org/series/FYFSD )
+Here’s Exhibit A: The Federal Deficit per year, also known as the amount stolen from the future per year in millions of dollars.

 What We Need To Stop This Madness